buseeyildirim/buseeyildirim/README.md

-# Hi there, I'm Buse 👋
+# Hi there, It's Buse 👋

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about Data Science.